rpldy/react-uploady/packages/core/mock-sender/README.md

 It provides the same interface and events so the Uploader is unaware of its use.

-On progress events and abort functionality are supported
+On-progress events and abort functionality are supported

+**The best place to get started is at our: [React-Uploady Documentation Website](https://react-uploady.netlify.app)**

 ## Installation